magsenche/hanazono/docs/brain/neuroanatomy.md

     - plays an important role in memory formation and consolidation
     - regulats stress responses and learning
     - maintains homeostasis and regulate cognitive functions

-??? question "What is the main role of the amygdala?"
-    - plays an important role in the processing of emotions and memories, particularly those related to fear and anxiety
-    - regulates stress responses and learning